ONE STOP SHOP FOR ALL THINGS DIY

 The first thing you're going to want to do is map out the trim for your mirrored wall.
 You want to make sure that your mirrored squares are the same size for symmetry, so it's best to lay out exactly where the trim will go.

-With a project like this, sizing is everything and my builder picked out the perfect trim sizing.
+With a project like this, sizing is everything and this was the perfect trim sizing.
 My wall was mapped out to have 1.5" trim on the outer corners and 1" trim in the middle.

 Once you've mapped out the trim, the hard part is over.
 This is probably the most important step to make sure your DIY mirrored wall comes out flawless.